 - 1. What is the name of the person certifying the declaration for your State?
 Chad Sheppick - 2.
 What is this person's title?
-Motor Carrier Division Director - 3.
+Director, Motor Carrier Division - 3.
 Who is your Governor's highway safety representative?
 Carlos Braceras - 4.
 What is this person's title?
-Executive Director, Utah Dept. of Transportation
+Executive Director, Utah DOT

-The State affirmatively accepts the State certification declaration written below by selecting 'yes'.
+The S State affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document

 No